ysyk2021/the-art-of-empowerment-in-the-workplace-how-to-build-a-culture-of-trust-and-respect/src/chapter-6-2.md

-Chapter 6: Nurturing Growth and Development: Providing Training and Professional Development Opportunities
+Providing Training and Professional Development Opportunities
 ==========================================================================================================

 Nurturing growth and development is critical for building a culture of empowerment in the workplace.
 One way to nurture growth and development is by providing training and professional development opportunities.
 When individuals have access to resources and support that help them improve their skills and knowledge, they are more likely to be invested in the success of the organization, make decisions that benefit both themselves and the organization, and achieve their full potential.
 In this chapter, we will explore strategies for providing training and professional development opportunities in the workplace.